QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### outputs
 Outputs exposes information about your newly deployed sandbox and make it available for the sandbox consumer or automation processes.
-Outputs will usually be available at the end of the sandbox initialization and accessible throughout the sandbox lifecycle
+Outputs will usually be available at the end of the sandbox initialization and accessible throughout the sandbox lifecycle.

+Outputs are a dictionary composed by the output name and the output value.

 ```yaml"
 outputs: